trevorcanham/dCoupST/readme.md

 20. Source, target and result histograms - Pixel counts per code value for red, green, and blue channels of source, target, and result images

 ## Source Code
-Users can interact with the matlab code directly by calling mainControlST.m
+MATLAB Users can interact with the code directly by calling mainControlST.m
 ```
 [out,moments,kernel,lut] = mainControlST(W,S,R,params)
 ```